 Some places are known for being romantic.
 An adults-only Caribbean all-inclusive, an over-water bungalow in the South Pacific, or a luxury hotel in Paris might not be the best options for your first solo trip.
 Instead pick places that aren’t as popular with the honeymoon set.
 In France, skip the vineyards of Provence (and the couples gazing into each other’s eyes as they sip their Sauvignon.
 Instead, perhaps opt for Normandy, where among other things to do, you can visit Omaha Beach, see Mont Saint Michele, or try the regional food and drink, like cider, fresh seafood, and locally-made cheese.

 Avoid party destinations.

 Just as some places seem custom-made for lovers, others are perfect for the party people.
 Skip these if you’re flying solo, or just get creative when seeking out activities that don’t involve hitting the bar.
-In Vegas, for example, you can skip the casinos and pool parties and visit some of the city’s not-so-wild attractions like the Pinball Hall of Fame or the Neon Boneyard, where old neon signs are retired.
+In Vegas, for example, you can skip the casinos like the award winning netent casinos and pool parties and visit some of the city’s not-so-wild attractions like the Pinball Hall of Fame or the Neon Boneyard, where old neon signs are retired.